 Prioritization in Emergency Rental Assistance Programs: A Framework of Strategies, Policies, and Procedures to Better Serve Priority Populations

-By Jessi Russell and Diana Orozco of CLASP, and Rebecca Yae and Emma Foley of NLIHC
+By Jesse Fairbanks and Diana Orozco of CLASP, and Rebecca Yae and Emma Foley of NLIHC

 By statute, households are eligible under the Treasury ERA Program if (1) one or more individuals qualified for unemployment benefits or experienced a reduction in household income, incurred significant costs, or experienced other financial hardship directly or indirectly due to the pandemic; (2) the household can demonstrate a risk of homelessness or housing instability; and (3) household income is at or below 80% of their area median income (AMI).